BryanSchuetz/dai/_news/dai-launches-the-center-for-digital-acceleration.markdown

 - Digital
 regions: Worldwide
-summary: 'DAI today announced the launch of the Center for Digital Acceleration, a center dedicated to integrating cutting-edge digital tools into development practice. '
+summary: 'DAI today announced the launch of the Center for Digital Acceleration, a center dedicated to integrating cutting-edge digital tools into development practice.'
 social-image: "/uploads/DSCN0409.JPG"
 ---